-In the Pleasant Street Historic District, Zone B, the building scale is larger than in Zone A, with a mix of one-story and two-story residences, with more decorative detailing and more formalized styles.
-The proposed new structure is compatible with the adjacent structures in terms of massing and size, composition of openings, roof forms and details to the building mass and its configuration.
+In the Pleasant Street Historic District, Zone A, the building scale is relatively small, with one-story residences, low pitch roofs, regular openings and details that keep the scale small.
+The proposed new structure is compatible with the adjacent structures in terms of massing and size.